robbiemu/Complete-Android-Marshmallow-tutorial/Layout design considerations and Button Selectors.md

 and so on..

 ### Layout and images for multiple screens

+_note: When specifying layout and other variations in **xml**, it is important to never change the ids of the elements from one directory's copy to another_

 * `res/drawable` - the default image (if there was no dpi keyword match)
 * `res/drawable-ldpi` - for ldpi